 I thought she was their big star.

-And um, anyway, so Maddow's attorney now is literally it gone into this corner where hey, what Rachel Matto says isn't factual, it's just hyperbole, her own unique expression, rhetorical hyperbole.
+And anyway, so Maddow's attorney now has literally gone into this corner where, hey, what Rachel Maddow says isn't factual.

-That's pretty um, that's a pretty amazing admission.
+That's a pretty amazing admission.

-And anyway, so in uh response to Maddow's kind of defense here, if you want to call it that, Own offered written analysis from a UC Santa Barbara linguist professor who argues that there's no possible way to interpret what Matto said as anything other than an expression of fact.
+And anyway, so in response to Maddow's kind of defense here, if you want to call it that, own offered written analysis from a UC Santa Barbara linguist professor who argues that there's no possible way to interpret what Maddow said as anything other than an expression of fact, quote, Maddow did not use any typical opinion markers when she stated that Own really literally is paid Russia propaganda, Russian propaganda.

 In fact, on the show, Maddow regularly uses literally in its primary meaning, as she did in these examples.

-And you know, meanwhile, today the Trump administration tried to push through one of the most controversial judicial nominees of Trump's time in office.
+And, you know, meanwhile, today, the Trump administration tried to push through one of the most controversial judicial nominees of Trump's time in office.

 They literally nominated him to the job two days ago.

-So they go through the times that she says, literally, it's literally an emergency, a formally declared emergency.
+So they go through the times that she says literally, it's literally an emergency, a formally declared emergency.

 The U.S. military apparently diverting C-17 cargo ships to stop at President Trump's golf course in Scotland, literally to have U.S. airmen stay at his golf resort.